Acylindrical hyperbolicity of cubical small-cancellation groups: Abstract

 \section{Abstract}

-We provide an analogue of Strebel's classification of geodesic triangles in classical $C'(\frac16)$ groups for groups given by Wise's cubical presentations satisfying sufficiently strong metric cubical small-cancellation conditions.
-Using our classification, we prove that, except in specific degenerate cases, such groups are acylindrically hyperbolic.
+We provide an analogue of Strebel's classification of geodesic triangles in classical $C'(\frac16)$ groups for groups given by Wise's cubical presentations satisfying sufficiently strong metric cubical small cancellation conditions.
+Using our classification, we give conditions guaranteeing that a cubical small cancellation group is acylindrically hyperbolic.